Operation Round Up

 Operation Round Up® Scholarship

 At KV REMC, supporting our community and its youth is one of our top priorities.
 With our Operation Round Up® Scholarship, we offer graduating high school seniors many scholarship opportunities.
-These scholarships are available to students of REMC members planning to continue their education at a college, university or trade school in the fall.
-The 2018 scholarships were awarded in April.
-Scholarship information for 2019 will be available in January.
+These scholarships are available to students of KV REMC members planning to continue their education at a college, university or trade school in the fall.
+Two-$2,000 scholarships and Four-$1,000 scholarships are available.
+Note: To be eligible for this scholarship, students parent or legal guardian must be a member/consumer of Kankakee Valley REMC and participating in Operation Round Up as of February 1, 2019.

 Frequently Asked Questions